jlan84/linear-algebra-assignment/assignment.md

 # Linear Algebra Pair Assignment

-This morning we will revisit some linear algebra using the numpy library in python.

 **For the following exercises, use numpy vector/matrix operations.
 Do not use a for loop over a numpy array unless given explicit instructions to do so!**